WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/periods.md

 ## Periods with quotation marks

 If a sentence or phrase ends with content inside quotation marks, place the period inside the quotation marks, even if it doesn't belong in the quoted content.
-If the sentence or phrase inside the quotation marks ends with punctuation other than periods, such as a question mark or exclamation point, don't use a period.
+If the sentence or phrase inside the quotation marks ends with punctuation other than a period, such as a question mark or exclamation point, don't use a period.

 **Examples**